Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a money transmitter bond cost in Mississippi?

 The Mississippi Department of Banking and Consumer Finance requires money transmission professionals to post surety bonds to legally work within the state.
-Before beginning the bonding process, applicants should verify their required bond amount with the state in which they choose to do business.
-This bond must have $25,000 minimum coverage.
+Before beginning the bonding process, applicants should verify their required bond amount with the state: Mississippi requires a minimum of $25,000 of bond coverage.

 If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
 We can typically provide your free no-obligation bond quote within 1 business day of submitting an application.